mannynotfound/btc-ticker/README.md

     red, white, blue, magenta,
     green, yellow, cyan, white
     -t --twentyfourhours                           Prints the time in 24-hour format.
+    -d --dateformat                                Prints the date in given format, requires 1 argument See 'man date' on how to
+    use custom date formats

 # FAQ
 Q: Can you add [feature]?
 When will [bug] be fixed?